Series / The Story of Tracy Beaker

 - Goth: All three of the Wellards don a goth fashion style, to make them much more intimidating.

-- Hair-Trigger Temper: Tracy.
-And Crash.
+- Hair-Trigger Temper: Tracy and Crash.

 - Happily Adopted: Tracy and Cam subvert this with their on and off relationship and Tracy frequently returning to the care home after a heated argument.
+Finally played straight in the series finale where Cam adopts Tracy.

 - In-Series Nickname: "Elaine the Pain", "The Dumping Ground".